Thierry Neuville: 2019

-He did not score big points in the next couple of events, in Sardinia and Finland, when he finished both events in sixth place.
+Neuville did not score big points in the next couple of events, in Sardinia and Finland, when he finished both events in sixth place.
 Both title rivals, Tänak and Ogier, suffered from issues in Sardinia and also did not score well while the event was won by Neuville's teammate Dani Sordo.
 In Finland, Tänak won while Ogier was fifth, one position above Neuville, and the Estonian opened a 22-point lead in the standings.
 Since Tänak was pulling away in the title fight, Neuville needed to beat the Estonian in the next event in Germany.
 He was battling with the points leader through the first leg as the pair were closely matched the whole leg.
 Disaster struck on the second leg when Neuville had to change a puncture during a stage, a recovery drive afterwards saw Neuville finish fourth while Tänak could cruise to victory.
 He lost further ground in the title race in the following event in Turkey, as he rolled his car and could only finish eighth while Ogier won.

 Tänak pulled further away when the Estonian won in Wales Rally GB while Neuville finished behind him in second.
 In Spain, the penultimate round, Neuville had to win and finish well above Tänak to prevent Tänak from securing the title.
 Neuville duly won the event, securing his twelfth win in the WRC.
 However, with Tänak finishing second, the 2019 World Rally Championship was won by Tänak after taking an unassailable lead in the standings.
 Heading into the final round in Australia, the battle for second place in the standings between Neuville and Ogier still had to be settled.
 When the round was cancelled after bushfires in Australia affecting the rally route, Neuville thereby finished second in the overall standings.
 Neuville's results over the season, along with his teammates', helped Hyundai win their first manufacturers' title.